Sunrise at Tybee Island Pier and Pavilion

 - Major Airports:

 - Savannah (SAV)

-With more than 100 restaurants located in the heart of the Historic District, Savannah has become just as famous for its dining as for its historic sites.
-This city dishes up the flavors and stylings of numerous celebrated chefs that will keep you craving seconds — and thirds!
+With more than 100 restaurants in the heart of the Historic District, Savannah has become just as famous for its dining as for its historic sites.
+This city dishes up the flavors and stylings of numerous celebrated chefs.
 Visitors can’t go far without smelling the savory aroma of this city’s popular “Coastal Cuisine,” or being tempted to stop for a to-go cup of their favorite beverage.
 In Savannah, there’s a plate for every palate that will linger long after you bid the city farewell.

 Savannah’s calendar is filled year-round with festivals, shows and exhibits.
-Visitors from all over the country head to Savannah every spring for beloved events including the Savannah Stopover Music Festival, one of the nation’s biggest St. Patrick’s Day celebrations and the world-class Savannah Music Festival.
-During the summer, events and activities are easy to find on Tybee Island, Savannah’s backyard beach.
-Festival season picks back up in the fall with events including the Savannah Film Festival, the Savannah Food and Wine Festival and many others.
+Visitors from all over the country head to Savannah every spring for beloved events, including the Savannah Stopover Music Festival, one of the nation’s biggest St. Patrick’s Day celebrations and the world-class Savannah Music Festival.
+During the summer, activities are easy to find on Tybee Island, Savannah’s backyard beach.
+Festival season picks back up in the fall with the Savannah Film Festival, the Savannah Food and Wine Festival and many others.

 With a hint of her coy smile, Savannah blends the best of old and new.
-Let the city charm you with her elegance and eccentricities.
-Plan your getaway today!
+Let the city charm you with her elegance and eccentricities on your next getaway.